celestialturnip/FACEPONG/DEVLOG.md

 - Added a shadow underneath the ghost
 - Added a death and sound effect that plays when the ghost is hit
 - Changed the collision mechanic so the ball doesn't bounce off the ghost but instead, it goes through it with some variation in direction and speed

+# Day 20 - 2021/08/26
+I added a level completion screen.
+The way I implemented is every time an AI loses all their health, they send a signal that my global Utils.gd listens to.
+It checks the scene tree and sees if there's any AIs left with health.
+If not, then it loads the level cleared screen.
+For future projects, I feel adding more and more to my Utils.gd isn't the best approach.
+Ideally what I will do is have a generic LevelManager or GameManager that is responsible for loading levels, transitioning between them, and transitioning away from them to "level cleared" screens.

+Something I got really lucky with is Godot's RichTextLabel and its capability.
+I wanted to add a juicy "level cleared" label but thought I might have to write a shader to create a cool, rainbow effect.
+Fortunately, Godot already has this built-in and they offer a few different options for cool effects: tornado, wave, shake, etc.